alexpaul/in-app-purchases/testing.md

 ## StoreKit Testing in Xcode

 Some benefits:
+* Creating a local StoreKit Configuration file in Xcode.
+  * The Products in the local config file can be distinct from those on App Store Connect.
-* Syncing StoreKit Configuration file with App Store Connect's Products and Subscriptions.
-You will have full exposure to all your Products in Xcode.
-This feature was introduced in Xcode 14.
+* Syncing a StoreKit Configuration file with App Store Connect.
+  * After syncing the StorKit Configurgation file with App Store Connect you will have access to the ASC Products and Subscriptions.
+  * This feature was introduced in Xcode 14.
-* The ability to test purchasing in the simulator or device without the need to use a Sanbbox acccount.
+* The ability to test purchasing in the simulator or device without needing a Sandbox acccount.
-* Manage StoreKit transactions via the debug menu bar.
+* Manage StoreKit transactions via the Debug menu bar.

 ***